APogue/APogue.github.io/research/capabilitites.md

 **Built-in verification:**
 The system enforces a three-layer audit trail common to expert systems:

-- **Quote-level** — Every value is tied to exact text from source material
+- **Quote-level** — Values tied to source text
-- **Reasoning-level** — Thinking steps preserved in structured, machine-readable tags
+- **Reasoning-level** — Decision steps in structured tags
-- **Output-level** — Validated YAML that can be parsed, checked, and re-run for reproducibility
+- **Output-level** — Validated YAML output

 **Why this approach matters:**
 Unlike black-box AI or conventional human coding, every classification is **transparent, reproducible, and falsifiable**.
 Any third party can follow the chain from *source document → quoted evidence → decision rule → output*.
 For researchers, journalists, or oversight bodies reviewing this work: You can verify every coding decision by checking the quoted evidence against the stated rule.
 This transforms qualitative coding into a form of **algorithmic decision-making** that retains full context while enforcing strict evidence standards at scale.

+“Unlike black-box AI… every classification is transparent, reproducible, and falsifiable. … This transforms qualitative coding into a form of algorithmic decision-making…”
+→ The “transforms qualitative coding” phrasing is a bit grandiose compared to the rest.

+Unlike many AI applications, this system is designed so that every classification is transparent and reproducible.
+Each step can be checked by tracing from the source document to the quoted evidence, the applied rule, and the resulting output.
+This structure allows reviewers to verify how each decision was made, while still preserving the context needed for qualitative interpretation.

 ---